dereknovak/Personal-Resources/definitions.md

 ### Pass-by-Value

-  This example demonstrates how Ruby appears to handle mutative objects as **pass-by-value** when a non-destructive method is called on them, as it seems that a _copy_ of the original object is used and therefore it _cannot_ be mutated.
+  This example illustrates how Ruby appears to handle mutable objects as **pass-by-value** when a non-destructive method is called on them.
+This behavior suggests that Ruby uses a *copy* of the original object, preventing the original object from being mutated.

   Example
   ```Ruby